Roopana/Twitter-Ad-Analysis/SentBERT/readme.md

-SentBERT.ipynb has code for sentence BERT using Cross Encoder Models sb_classical_baselines has the code for classical baseline models
+SentBERT.ipynb has code for sentence BERT using Cross Encoder models

+sb_classical_baselines has the code for classical baseline models
 - Logistic Regression
 - SVM